Stage 2 of the Inner Source Pyramid.

 - encourage new contributors to ask questions your team or a shared community slack channel

-- scheduled ‘drop in’ calendar slots with capability experts, or an open-invite maintainers or host team meeting
+- scheduled ‘drop in’ calendar slots with capability experts, or an open-invite maintainers team meeting

 Using Automated PR Feedback